lucaji/lucaji.github.io/cort-bass-active-electronics/index.md

-# Bass preamps: Bartolini MK-1 vs. MarkBass MB-1
+# Bass Guitar preamps comparison: Bartolini MK-1 vs. MarkBass MB-1

-# MK-1 vs. MB-1

-I compared the inner electronics of two bass guitars made by [Cort](https://www.cortguitars.com) from the Artisan series: a B5 Element and a B4 Plus AS (Fretless).

-The 5-stringer is equipped with Bartolini MK-1 active electronics, while the fretless sports the MarkBass MB-1.
+{{< figure src="ArtisanB4FLPlusAS.png" title="Artisan B4 with Markbass MB-1 preamp" >}}
+{{< figure src="B5ElementOPTRfull.png" title="Element B5 with Bartolini MK-1 preamp" >}}

+This article explores and compares two preamps commonly found in mid-tier factory bass guitars: the **Bartolini MK-1** and the **Markbass MB-1**.
+These two systems—despite being similarly specced in terms of controls and layout—differ substantially in design philosophy, implementation, and performance.
+The goal is to provide insight into their internal architecture and practical implications for musicians and tinkerers.

+## Instrument Specifications

 | SPECIFICATIONS   | B5 Element                | B4FL+AS                          |
 | ---------------- | ------------------------- | -------------------------------- |